cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Searching for Deployed Components
+## Searching for Tools

-Unsecured Endpoint: GET /search-deployed-components/{search-term}
+Unsecured Endpoint: GET /tools?search={search-term}

-Delegates to metadactyl: GET /search-deployed-components{search-term}
+Delegates to metadactyl: GET /tools?search={search-term}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Listing App Identifiers